It’s not enough to be talented.

 Director Kevin Smith funded his first movie Clerks with $27,000 he put on his own credit cards and shot it at night in the convenience store in which he worked.

-11. Successful creators are originals.
+11. Successful content creators are originals.

 All creative work is inspired by creations that came before it.